mikemackintosh/BakeryFramework/README.md

 ##1.
 Introduction

 Bakery was inspired by many years of headache and lack of customization for existing frameworks.
-Simliar to Silex, BakeryFramework allows you to either define specific route handlers or pass a controller for route management.
+Similar to Silex, BakeryFramework allows you to either define specific route handlers or pass a controller for route management.

 ##2.
 Requirenments